dbolton/SolidBackup/CONTRIBUTING.md

 ## Obtain source code
 1. Download and install [Git](https://www.git-scm.com/) to manage and retrieve the code.
 The default installation settings are fine.
-2. Clone the Solid Backup code repository
+2. Clone the Solid Backup code repository.
    1. From the **Start Menu**, open **Command Prompt** (or **Git Bash** if prefer the GNU/Linux-style shell).
    2. Navigate to the folder where you want to save the code on your computer.
 For example, `cd C:\Users\<username>\Documents\Code`
    3. Type: `git clone https://github.com/dbolton/SolidBackup.git` (This creates a folder named "SolidBackup" that contains the entire repository.)
 (Alternatively, you can use the Git GUI to clone the Solid Backup repository.)